maiconfang/playwright-demos/python/README.md

 # 🧪 Python Playwright Login Test Project

-This is a simple end-to-end (E2E) testing project using [Playwright](https://playwright.dev/python/) with Python and Pytest.
-The goal is to test the login functionality of a web application hosted at `http://localhost:4200/#/login`.
+This is a complete end-to-end (E2E) testing project using [Playwright](https://playwright.dev/python/) with Python and Pytest.
+The goal is to test the login functionality and other core features of a web application using modern QA best practices.

 ---

 ## ✅ Features included

-- Organized structure with `core`, `pages`, and `tests` inside `src/`
+- Modular structure with `core`, `pages`, and `tests` inside `src/`
 - Page Object Model implemented in `pages/login_page.py`
-- Shared logic and configuration in `core/base_page.py` and `core/config.py`
+- Shared base logic in `core/base_page.py`
+- Dynamic environment-based configuration via `core/config.py` and JSON files in `/configs`
+- Environment options: `local`, `staging`, `prod`
+- Automatic config loading using the `ENV` variable
-- Automated login tests in `tests/test_login.py`
+- Automated login, task, and user CRUD tests in organized subfolders
+- Fixtures separated in `tests/fixtures/` for reuse
-- Pytest configuration via `pytest.ini` (`src` is used as PYTHONPATH)
+- Pytest configuration via `pytest.ini` (`src` as PYTHONPATH)
 - Compatible with Python 3.13.5
 - `requirements.txt` with essential dependencies
-- Custom assertions and error handling for login scenarios
 - Allure reporting integration
 - 🖼️ Automatic screenshot attachment on test failure using Allure